Vanderbilt University Law School,

 Office of the Legislative Counsel, United States House of Representatives

-Kent is Chair of the firm's Public Transit group.
-He practices in the surface transportation area, with emphasis on procurement, federal regulatory requirements, and transit labor.
+Kent practices in the surface transportation area, with emphasis on major public transit and highway projects, procurement, federal regulatory requirements, and transit labor.

-Kent's experience in the procurement area includes providing legal counsel regarding compliance with federal competitive procurement requirements; preparation of procurement documents; preparation and negotiation of design-build contracts, construction contracts, rolling stock purchase agreements, operations and maintenance contracts, and professional services agreements; management of the procurement process; and resolution of bid protests.
+Kent's primary practice is in advising public sector clients in the development and implementation of major transit and highway projects.
+Through this practice, he has extensive experience in the public sector procurement process, specifically compliance with Federal competitive procurement requirements; preparation of procurement/solicitation documents, particularly for complex procurements; preparation and negotiation of design-build contracts, construction contracts, construction manager at risk contracts, rolling stock purchase agreements, operations and maintenance contracts, and professional services agreements; analysis of procurement and project delivery alternatives; management of the procurement process; and resolution of bid protests.

-Kent has considerable experience negotiating Section 13(c) labor protection agreements with transit unions, representing transit agencies in mediation and impasse resolution at the Department of Labor, and in arbitrations before both private arbitrators and the Department of Labor.
+Kent also has considerable experience with the Section 13(c) labor protection requirements, representing transit agencies in mediation and impasse resolution at the Department of Labor, and in disputes before both private arbitrators and the Department of Labor.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).